NZenitram/pagely-elk/README.md

 }
 ```

-Create grok filters to parse message body into key/value fiels searchable from the Kibana UI and replace the default index's @timestamp key with date/time parsed from logs:
+Create grok filters to parse message body into key/value fields searchable from the Kibana UI and replace the default index's @timestamp key with date/time parsed from logs:

 ```
 filter {